- August 15, 2016

 UBERMOSH Vol.3 is the third entry in the arcade series, introducing open-field combat with no cover, more enemies, and a digital swarm entity.
 Players can earn achievements in Resilience and Destruction categories, and the game offers a faster pace, freedom of movement, and updated class mods for a challenging reflex-based experience.

-- The removal of walls and borders creates a more dynamic and fast-paced gameplay experience, allowing for greater freedom of movement and strategy.
+- The removal of walls and boundaries creates a more fluid and chaotic experience, enhancing the overall fun.

-- The game can feel repetitive and lacks significant new content compared to previous entries, leading some to feel it could have been an expansion rather than a standalone title.
+- The game feels repetitive and lacks significant new content compared to previous installments, leading some to question its necessity as a standalone title.

 music